terraform-ibm-modules/terraform-ibm-site-to-site-vpn/State-Migration.md

 * In previous releases, this module supported only a single VPN connection.
 With the latest release, the module now supports a **list of VPN connections**.
 * As a result, the resource addresses in Terraform state have changed, and a one-time migration step is required.
-* Without this migration, Terraform may attempt to recreate existing VPN connections, which can cause downtime.

-Mentioned below are the steps to ensure a smooth migration:

 ## 1. Prepare for Migration